MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.lang.CArray.api.md

 If a single value is provided, all elements will be initialized with it.

 If an array is provided, elements will be copied over in sequence.
-If the source array is exhausted, the index will be reset to 0 and copying resumed.
+If the source array is exhausted, the reading index will be reset to 0 and the copying resumed.

 ###### param value
 the value to fill with